 How AWS S3 Intelligent Tiering Works

-For a fee, Amazon’s S3 Intelligent Tiering automatically moves objects between tiers within the service.
-When objects have not been accessed for a certain period of time, they are moved into the infrequent access tier; but if they are accessed at a later point in time, they are then moved back into the frequent access tier automatically.
+For a monitoring fee, Amazon’s S3 Intelligent Tiering automatically moves objects between tiers within the service.
+When objects have not been accessed for a certain period of time, they are moved into the infrequent access tier.
+If they are accessed at a later point in time, they are then automatically moved back into the frequent access tier.
 Users can further choose to automatically send data to archive tiers that offer asynchronous access.

-This type of data management strategy can help organizations save on storage costs mainly in environments where the frequency of data access is uncertain.
+This type of unstructured data management strategy can help organizations save on storage costs mainly in environments where the frequency of data access is uncertain.
 But it may not always be the best choice of storage class if there is high confidence in access frequency eg via analytics.

-S3 Intelligent Tiering when configured to automatically send data to archive storage classes may require changes to existing workflows if access to archived data is required since it does not automatically restore data tiered to the archive tiers.
-Additionally, once sufficient time has passed such that the probability of access on archived data is low, data needs be transitioned to Glacier and Glacier Deep Archive storage classes using lifecycle policies to avoid paying recurring S3 Intelligent Tiering monitoring costs.
+When configured to automatically send data to archive storage classes, S3 Intelligent Tiering may require changes to existing workflows if access to archived data is required since it does not automatically restore data tiered to archives.
+Additionally, once sufficient time has passed such that the probability of access on archived data is low, data needs be transitioned to Glacier and Glacier Deep Archive storage classes using lifecycle policies.
+This will avoid paying recurring S3 Intelligent Tiering monitoring costs.

-In contrast, you can intelligently tier data based on accurate access patterns for your custom data sets across all S3 storage classes including Glacier and Glacier Deep Archive with Komprise Intelligent Data Management.
+In contrast, you can intelligently tier data based on accurate access patterns for your custom data sets across all S3 storage classes including Glacier and Glacier Deep Archive with Komprise Intelligent Data Management for AWS tiering.
 You can also set different versioning and other policies for each tier or storage class with Komprise.

 AWS S3 Intelligent Tiering Pricing